netxms/netxms-doc/admin/object-management.rst

    * - Remote File Name
      - Name of file that will be retrieved.
 In Windows systems should be with double back slash as a separator(C:\\\\log\\\\log.log).
 Can be used `strftime(3C) <http://www.unix.com/man-page/opensolaris/3c/strftime/>`_ macros
    * - Limit initial download size
      - Limits the size of download file.
-If is set not to 500 tool will retrieve last 500 bytes of requested file.
-If is set to 0,  then will retrieve full file.
+If is set to 500, tool will retrieve last 500 bytes of requested file.
+       If is set to 0, complete file will be retrieved.
    * - Follow file changes
      - If chosen, "File View" will be updated when file will be populated with new data.
    * - This tool requires confirmation before execution